ergo-services/ergo/docs/extra-library/actors/health.md

 Each endpoint evaluates only signals registered for that specific probe.
 A signal registered for `ProbeLiveness` only does not affect `/health/ready` or `/health/startup`.

-**200 OK** -- all signals for this probe are up, or no signals are registered.
+**200 OK:** all signals for this probe are up, or no signals are registered.

-**503 Service Unavailable** -- at least one signal for this probe is down.
+**503 Service Unavailable:** at least one signal for this probe is down.

 ### Response Format